tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 ## The UK and immigration

-Sentiment around immigration in the UK is similat to in the USA (see: heated).
+Sentiment around immigration in the UK is similar to in the USA (see: heated).
 It's a wealthy country near many poorer countries.
 And unlike the borders between USA and Mexico, **borders between have-not EU countries and the UK are _open_**.
 Illegal immigration is a problem in the UK, but many consider *legal* EU immigration as big a problem.

 You can find plenty of stories about a United Kingdom flooded by immigrants or about a London where no one speaks English anymore. _These views are sensationalist at best, blatantly ignorant at worst._ Open borders supply other countries supplies cheap labour--both skilled and unskilled.